Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 Here’s an example of review gating:

 Imagine a newly opened restaurant, “Taste Haven,” which wants to boost its online reputation.
-To achieve this, they implement a review gating strategy for their online review platforms.
+They implement a review gating strategy for their online review platforms to achieve this biased ratings.

 The general positive review path: